Jeff George: Retirement

 While George spent time on active NFL rosters through 2006, he had not attempted a pass since the 2001 season with the Washington Redskins.
 It was speculated that he might have replaced third-string quarterback Marques Tuiasosopo due to his friendship with Randy Moss.
 Moss has previously stated that George was his favorite of all the quarterbacks he's worked with.
 He has also commented in the past that he and George would take weekend fishing trips together when they both lived in Minnesota.

 On October 30, 2007, during Mike and Mike in the Morning, Michael Kim in a SportsCenter update reported that George was interested in making another comeback, this time with the Minnesota Vikings, a team where he once had some success.

 In November 2008, in an appearance on Sirius NFL Radio, George said, "I find it hard to believe there isn't a place in the game for me.
 My arm feels like I'm 25", he said.
 "I'm not asking to be a starter, I just want a spot on a team.
 I still hold out hope I can play in this league.
 I'm working out three or four days a week, staying ready.
 Some people might laugh about it.
 I've been hearing the excuse, 'You're too old,' but I look at guys now playing near 40, and if you can throw it like I can throw it ...
 Why wouldn't you take a look at me?"
-He said of coming back: "I’ve been trying to figure out how to get back in, and it just amazes me that I’m not on somebody's roster.
-I’ve been throwing two or three times a week, and every time I go out there to throw, I can’t believe I’m not a backup somewhere.
-I know it's a young man's game, but you can’t tell me I’m not better than some of the quarterbacks that are out there.
-I look at teams like Minnesota or Chicago, and I want to scream at the people in charge, ‘What are you thinking?’"

 On August 4, 2010, George announced on KFAN Sports radio in Minnesota that he would have been willing to step in for veteran QB Brett Favre if Favre had decided to retire from the Minnesota Vikings.

-Personal life

-His son, Jeff Jr., followed in his father's footsteps and played quarterback for the University of Illinois before transferring to the University of Pittsburgh.